salesforcecli/plugin-auth/messages/logout.md

 All orgs includes Dev Hubs, sandboxes, DE orgs, and expired, deleted, and unknown-status scratch orgs.

+# flags.client-app.summary

+Client app to log out of.

 # logoutOrgCommandSuccess

 Successfully logged out of orgs: %s

+# logoutClientAppSuccess

+Successfully logged out of "%s" client app for user %s.

+# error.noLinkedApps

+%s does not have any client app linked.

+# error.invalidClientApp

+%s does not have a client app named "%s" linked.

 # noOrgsFound